Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 protecting something important beyond.
 Thus, they are often locked or barred.

+### Iron
-**Iron:** Rusted but sturdy, iron doors in a dungeon are hinged like wooden doors.
+Rusted but sturdy, iron doors in a dungeon are hinged like wooden doors.
 These doors are the toughest form of nonmagical door.
 They are usually locked or barred.

+### Locks, Bars, and Seals
-**Locks, Bars, and Seals:** Dungeon doors may be locked, trapped, reinforced, barred, magically sealed, or sometimes just stuck.
+Dungeon doors may be locked, trapped, reinforced, barred, magically sealed, or sometimes just stuck.
 All but the weakest characters can eventually knock down a door with a heavy tool such as a sledgehammer, and a number of spells and magic items give